This post may contain affiliate links. Please read our disclosure policy.

 Store chia seed pudding in a mason jar or airtight container in the refrigerator for up to 5 days.
 Stir before serving and feel free to add more milk if you need to loosen it up.

-It will take at least 2-4 hours for your pudding to thicken, but you’ll get the best results letting it sit overnight.
+It will take at least 2 to 4 hours for your pudding to thicken, but you’ll get the best results letting it sit overnight.

-Any kind of milk will work to make chia pudding.
+Any kind of milk will work.
 My husband (after lots of experimenting) claims oat milk makes the creamiest chia pudding with almond milk being a close second.
-I personally like using full fat cow’s milk for this recipe, but it works well with any milk you prefer!
+I personally like using full fat cow’s milk, but it works well with any milk you prefer.

 More Recipes with Chia Seeds